 July 1st is not just Canada Day

 In other Canadian cities, July 1 is marked on the calendar as a time for public celebrations in the name of Canada Day.
 In Montreal, however, July 1st is also known as Moving Day.
 In a tradition that dates back to 1750, all rental leases in the city are supposed to end on the same day.
 (That day was May 1 until 1973, when it was moved to July in order to not conflict with the school year).
-The result of all of this is predictable: an estimated 130,000 people each year renting vans, clogging streets and slowing everything to a crawl.
+The result of all of this is predictable: an estimated 130,000 people each year renting vans all at once, clogging streets and slowing everything to a crawl.
 I recommend making arrangements to move in a day before, or after, if possible.

-It’s Canada’s “City That Never Sleeps”
+Montreal is Canada’s “City That Never Sleeps”

 A happy life, yes, but higher taxes

 Why did I move here?
-In 2016 the average rental price for a two-bedroom apartment in the Montreal metro area was just $760, compared to Toronto’s $1,288.
+Well, seven years ago the average rental price for a two-bedroom apartment in the Montreal metro area was just $760, compared to Toronto’s $1,288.
 The second reason had to do with the amazing social benefits (Quebec is the only province with subsidized child care, which drastically reduces costs for new parents).
 But while Montreal might be a famously affordable city with great social benefits, citizens still have to pay their fair share.
 Recent studies have revealed that the residents of Quebec are some of the highest taxed people in the world.
 Be sure to set aside a bit of your savings come tax season.

 Jaywalking is taken seriously